It’s panic stations! I need to make a claim. What do I do?

 ‘In the aggregate’ means ‘total sum paid out over the course of your entire policy period’.
 Let’s say you’re a freelance designer with £1,000,000 of professional indemnity insurance.
 If your policy is ‘in the aggregate’ it means £1,000,000 is the accumulative total your insurer will pay within the policy period.
 ‘Each claim’ would cover up to £1,000,000 for each and every claim within the policy period.
 The £1,000,000 ‘pot’ is reset for each claim.
 All policies are different, but at With Jack your policy is on an ‘each claim’ basis.

 Can't fathom how it all works?
 Here's the nitty gritty.

 With Jack works for you, arranging flexible insurance on your behalf through our provider, Beazley.
 We also support you if you need to make a claim.

 While we're here to help you figure out insurance, we won't give advice or make a recommendation as to what policy would be best for your individual circumstances.
 We provide a customer journey tailored to freelancers, as well as key information so that you can make an informed decision about your insurance.
 We'll also provide you with relevant benefits that you won't find elsewhere.

-Your premium stays in an Insurer Trust account until Innovative Risk Ltd pay them to your insurance company, or directly back to you.
+Your premium stays in an Insurer Trust account until we pay them to your insurance company, or directly back to you.
 All of this happens in line with Financial Conduct Authority regulations.

 We arrange your insurance with Beazley.
 Your policy summary or policy document will notify you how to make a claim and who to contact, but we recommend you contact With Jack directly so we can monitor and help.

-With Jack isn’t an insurer, but rather an appointed representative of Innovative Risk Ltd. We earn a commission from Beazley, the insurer we place your business with.
+With Jack isn’t an insurer, but we are an authorised intermediary.
+We earn a commission from Beazley, the insurer we place your business with.
 You’re entitled to ask us any time about the commission we received for arranging your insurance.